Multi-Level Marketing Schemes

 They follow a similar structure to illegal pyramid schemes, however they’re legal because they’re not solely focused on recruitment, and sales is a big part of the job.

-No such thing as easy money – is an MLM right for you?
+No such thing as easy money – is a Multi-Level Marketing Scheme right for you?

-Employment and Training Advisor, Rob Friday, recommends that if you’re planning on joining an MLM, you really consider whether it’s the right thing for you.
+Employment and Training Advisor Rob Friday recommends that if you’re planning on joining such a scheme, you really should consider whether it’s the right thing for you.
 He said: “There’s no such thing in life as easy money.

 “You only earn what you work for.
 Have you got the discipline, the confidence, the time, the common sense?
 There’s a lot of factors to think about.